LeeyaD/rb130/written_prep.md

-1. What are closures? - DONE
+1. What are closures?
 A programming concept, it refers to a piece of code that's saved and executed at a later time.
 Upon their creation closures bind to their surrounding artifacts; retaining references to initialized variables, methods, objects, etc. that were in-scope at the time.
 There are 3 ways to work with closures and that's (1) instantiating an object from the Proc class, (2) using blocks*, and (3) using lambdas.
 *blocks are not objects and, therefore, can't be saved.
 Although this contradicts part of our definition for closures, it's okay for the course.

-2. What is binding? - DONE
+2. What is binding?
 A retained reference to the surrounding environment/context, specifically the artifacts (i.e. variables, methods, objects, etc) that are in-scope.

-3. How do closures interact with variable scope? - DONE A closure's binding adheres to variable scoping rules in that it only retains references to surrounding artifacts that were in scope at the time of the closure's creation.
+3. How do closures interact with variable scope?
+ A closure's binding retains references to surrounding artifacts that were in scope at the time of the closure's creation.
 Since closures allow us to pass around chunks of code and execute them later, even in other scopes.
 Bindings allow us to access these retained references even when we're no longer "in-scope".
  ```ruby
  name = "Leeya"
  def a_method(suffix)